SHOWING 1 - 1 OF 1 RESULTS

 Remember to obtain and hand carry pet medical and vaccination records.
 You will need them for commercial transportation, for boarding and for licensing.

 It is important to remember that base lodging may have a limited number of pet rooms available.
 It is important to call ahead and check.
 Members may need to either board or kennel their animals, or stay at a hotel that accepts pets.
 San Angelo has a number of hotels with pet friendly rooms.
 You can check with base lodging to see if they have a list of hotels that will accept the military per diem rate.Licensing

 All dogs and cats more than 3-months-old and living within the city limits of San Angelo must be vaccinated yearly against rabies and must carry current registration tags.
 The tags are good for one year and are issued for animals with certificates of rabies vaccination.
 The tags are issued by some licensed veterinarians, the Finance Department in City Hall, and the Humane Society.
 San Angelo has a leash law for dogs.Quarantine

 Texas does not require a quarantine period.

-(Please note Goodfellow AFB and the Airman & Family Readiness Center does not endorse or recommend any specific veterinary clinic.)
 Goodfellow does not have a veterinarian on base.
-Highly recommend pet owners research veterinarian services in the San Angelo area via the internet prior to arrival.
+Pet owners should research veterinarian services in the San Angelo area via the internet prior to arrival.
 Remember it is a good idea to make advance reservations for your pet, as soon as you know your arrival date.
 Your sponsor can be of assistance in finding a veterinarian.